Are Large Language Models Ready for Healthcare? A Comparative Study on Clinical Language Understanding: Experiments

 \subsection{Experimental Setup}

 We investigate various prompting strategies for state-of-the-art LLMs, employing N-shot learning techniques on diverse clinical language understanding tasks.

 \textbf{Large Language Models.} We assess the performance of three state-of-the-art LLMs, each offering unique capabilities and strengths.
 First, we examine GPT-3.5, an advanced model developed by OpenAI, known for its remarkable language understanding and generation capabilities.
 Next, we investigate GPT-4, an even more powerful successor to GPT-3.5, designed to push the boundaries of natural language processing further.
 Finally, we explore Bard, an innovative language model launched by Google AI.
+We experiment with these models through their web versions.
 By comparing these models, we aim to gain insights into their performance on clinical language understanding tasks.

 \textbf{Prompting Strategies.} We employ three prompting strategies to optimize the performance of LLMs on each task: standard prompting, chain-of-thought prompting, and our proposed self-questioning prompting.
 Standard prompting serves as the baseline, while chain-of-thought and self-questioning prompting techniques are investigated to assess their potential impact on model performance.
+The full set of prompting templates used for each task are given in Appendix~\ref{prompt_template}.

 \textbf{N-Shot Learning.} We explore N-shot learning for LLMs, focusing on zero-shot and 5-shot learning scenarios.
 Zero-shot learning refers to the situation where the model has not been exposed to any labeled examples during training and is expected to generalize to the task without prior knowledge.
 In contrast, 5-shot learning involves the model receiving a small amount of labeled data, consisting of five few-shot exemplars from the training set, to facilitate its adaptation to the task.
 We evaluate the model's performance in both zero-shot and 5-shot learning settings to understand its ability to generalize and adapt to different tasks in biomedical and clinical domains.